Richard H. Tomlinson Fellowships

 |How to apply||A student is nominated by their academic unit and the fellowship is awarded by individual faculties.|

 |Notes||GPS no longer administers a central university competition for this fellowship.
 Tomlinson Fellowships will be allocated to Faculties to administer at their discretion.|

-The Tomlinson Doctoral Fellowships are for new students accepted into a doctoral degree at any department at McGill University.
+The Tomlinson Doctoral Fellowships are for new students accepted into a doctoral degree at any academic unit at McGill University.